 2.3 GOING CONCERN

 The accounts have been prepared on the going concern basis.
-The Trustees consider that the Charity has sufficient resources available to meet all commitments as they fall due.
-The COVID 19 pandemic had an impact on fundraising in the financial year, however the Charity continues to take actions to address this impact, and management are confident that all liabilities will be met as they fall due and the the Charity continues as a going concern.
+The Trustees consider that the Charity has sufficient resources available to meet all commitments as they fall due and the Charity continues as a going concern.